AI

 Adoption spreads through peers, not mandates.
 Build momentum where each success creates demand for the next, turning skeptics into champions through viral workplace dynamics.

-- Peer influence drives real adoption - Success spreads horizontally through workplace networks when colleagues see peers getting actual results, not when leadership sends another email
+Peer influence drives real adoption - Success spreads horizontally through workplace networks when colleagues see each other getting actual results, not when leadership sends another email

-- The ai adoption flywheel needs just 10-20% initial momentum - Once that critical mass of early adopters proves value, rapid acceptance by the majority follows naturally through network effects
+• The AI adoption flywheel needs a relatively small group of committed early adopters - Once that critical mass proves real value, the majority follows through network effects

-- FOMO beats strategy documents - Teams adopt AI when they see others getting promoted, finishing work faster, or looking smarter in meetings while they struggle with old methods
+• FOMO beats strategy documents - Teams adopt AI when they watch colleagues get promoted, finish work faster, or look sharper in meetings while everyone else struggles with old methods

-Your CEO just announced the AI transformation initiative.
+The CEO just announced another AI transformation initiative.
 Again.

 There’s a steering committee.
 A roadmap.
-Training sessions scheduled.
-Everyone nods in the all-hands meeting.
-Three months later, nothing changed except your meeting count went up.
+Training sessions on the calendar.
+Everyone nods in the all-hands.
+Three months later, nothing changed except the meeting count went up.

-McKinsey found 71% of organizations are using AI regularly, but only 1% of executives consider their rollouts mature.
-The gap between adoption and actual transformation is massive.
+HBR reported that roughly 88% of organizations now use AI in at least one business function, but only about 6% are high performers capturing a disproportionate share of the value.
+The gap between adoption and actual transformation is enormous.
 And it’s not because people don’t understand AI or lack training.

 It’s because you’re trying to mandate what should spread organically.